Achraf Hakimi: Early life

 Hakimi was born on 4 November 1998, in Madrid, Spain, to Moroccan parents of Arab descent.
-His father, Mohamed, was a street vendor, and his mother, Saida, worked as a housewife.
+His father Mohamed, from Oued Zem, was a street vendor, and his mother Saida, from Ksar el-Kebir, worked as a housewife.
 Hakimi grew up in Getafe belonging to the Community of Madrid, where his family faced economic challenges.
-At the age of 8, Hakimi joined Colonia Ofigevi, a local football club, where he began his football journey.
+At the age of 8, Hakimi joined CD Colonia Ofigevi, a local football club, where he began his football journey.
 His talent was quickly noticed, and in 2006, he joined Real Madrid's youth academy.
 He spent several years developing his skills in the academy, initially playing as a winger before transitioning to his more familiar role as a right-back.
+Hakimi has stated that although he was raised in Spain, he grew up in a household shaped by Arab and Muslim culture, which later influenced his decision to represent Morocco at international level.